Logo

 Step 1.
 Planning

-Decide which data you want to share between Salesforce and NetSuite.
-Talk with your team to list important info like customer details, orders, or invoices.
-Set clear goals so everyone knows what the integration should do.
+Decide which data to share between Salesforce and NetSuite.
+Consult your team to list important information, such as customer details, orders, and invoices.
+Set clear goals so everyone understands the purpose of integration.

 Step 2.
 Data Mapping

-Match the data fields in Salesforce with the right fields in NetSuite.
-For example, the customer’s name in Salesforce should connect to the customer name in NetSuite.
-This step makes sure the data moves correctly and is understood by both systems.
+Match the data fields in Salesforce to the corresponding fields in NetSuite.
+For example, the customer name in Salesforce should map to the customer name in NetSuite.
+This step ensures that data transfers correctly and is understood by both systems.

 Step 3.
 Selecting Tools

-Choose the software or connector that will link Salesforce and NetSuite.
-This can be a pre-built tool or a custom setup made for your business needs.
-The tool is what actually moves the data between the two platforms.
+Choose the software or connector that links Salesforce and NetSuite.
+This can be a pre-built tool or a custom setup designed for your business needs.
+The tool moves the data between the two platforms.

 Step 4.
 Setting Sync Rules

-Decide how often data updates should happen.
-It could be instantly when changes happen or at regular times, like every hour.
-You’ll also set how to handle situations when data conflicts happen, like if information is different in each system.
+Decide how frequently data updates should occur.
+Updates can happen instantly when changes occur or at regular intervals, such as every hour.
+You will also determine how to handle situations when data conflicts arise, such as when information differs between systems.

 Step 5.
 Testing

-Try out the integration with sample data to check that information moves correctly.
-Look for errors or missing details and fix them.
-Testing helps avoid problems once the integration is live.
+Test the integration with sample data to ensure information transfers correctly.
+Identify and correct any errors or missing details.
+Testing helps prevent issues when the integration goes live.

 Step 6.
 Training

-Show your team how the integrated system works.
-Explain what they should expect and how to spot any issues.
-Good training helps everyone use the system smoothly.
+Demonstrate to your team how the integrated system operates.
+Explain what to expect and how to identify any issues.
+Effective training helps everyone use the system efficiently.

 Step 7.
 Going Live